RoboOmniSim/Robostudio/README.md

- --trajectory_file the trajectory from issac only
+ --trajectory_file the trajectory from issac2sim only

+This export the issac trajectory for certain time-stamp
 ```bash
 ns-export gaussian-splat-deformmesh